zellwk/scalable-components/script/script-draft-8.md

 ## Intro

-I used to think CSS is easy.
-All I had to do was to hack out a design and call it a day.
-The quality of the code that I produced didn't matter to me when I first started.
+I used to think that CSS is easy.
+All I had to do was hack out a design and call it a day.
+The quality of my code didn't matter.

-But somehow, somewhere along the way, it started to matter.
-And that is when CSS got hard.
-I started to ask myself the questions that you probably asked yourself; questions like:
+But somehow, it started to matter.
+And when it started to matter, CSS got hard.
+Really hard.
+I wanted to write code that's clean, maintainable and scalable, but I didn't know how.

-1. Is my CSS good enough?
-2. Am I doing the right things?
-3. Am I using the best practices?
-4. Is my CSS clean and maintainable?
-5. Is it DRY?
-6. Is it scalable?
-7. How do I improve?
-And what can I improve on?

-I tried to find an expert to give me answers.
-This was my expert (google).
-The good news is, I found answers.
-But I found too many of them, and I got confused.

-I started to ask questions like:

-1. What I framework should I use?
-Should I use Bootstrap or Foundation?
-2. Then I questioned myself regarding the use of frameworks.
-Why should I use them in the first place?
-I decided against frameworks and started my search again.
+So I tried asking the only expert I know (Google).

-3. This time, I found other methods, like OOCSS, BEM, Namespacing, Atomic-CSS, Atomic design, etc.
+Some people said I should use frameworks like Bootstrap and Foundation while others tell me to use methods like OOCSS, BEM, Atomic Design, etc.
-4. Which one should I use?
-5. ...

-The questions go on and on, but the question remained the same.
-How can I keep my CSS clean, scalable, and maintainable?
-I have some thoughts, and I'd like to share them with you.
+But which should I use and why?
+I didn't have an answer until I started looking at design and CSS at the same time.
+Today, I have a few thoughts that I'd like to share with you.

+These methods sound good in theory, I always felt that there was something more fundamental and more encompassing that I didn't understand.
+So even though I used these methods, I still think my CSS can be improved.

+It was only until I learned more about design and typography that I realized what can be improved.
+I want to share these thoughts with you today.

-But before I share my thoughts, let me tell you a bit more about myself.
+But before I share my thoughts, let me tell you a bit more about myself since my good friend here says I'm a mysterious recluse.
+So you probably don't know who I am.

 ## About me